Promoting Your Workshop To Increase Attendance

 Workshops work best (attendance) not so much by the day of the week, or a Saturday or evening, but by the topic of interest.

-Workshops should also create opportunities to set-up new counseling sessions…be sure you take advantage of it.
-Have counselors at the workshop as well as your 641 forms.
-NEVER ASK YOUR AUDIENCE TO GO TO YOUR WEBSITE TO REGISTER FOR A COUNSELING SESSION, MOST WON’T DO IT, BUT THEY WILL TAKE A MINUTE TO FILL OUT A 641 AT THE END OF THE WORKSHOP)
+Workshops should also create opportunities to set-up new mentoring sessions…be sure you take advantage of it.
+Have volunteers at the workshop as well as your 641 forms.
+NEVER ASK YOUR AUDIENCE TO GO TO YOUR WEBSITE TO REGISTER FOR A MENTORING SESSION, MOST WON’T DO IT, BUT THEY WILL TAKE A MINUTE TO FILL OUT A 641 AT THE END OF THE WORKSHOP)

 Always have an evaluation form distributed so you can get feedback.